gnguyen87/causal_final_proj/README.md

 ### data
 This `data` folder holds all of our utilized data, raw and clean.
 Our data cleaning process is captured in `data_cleaning.qmd`

-## final_report
+## index
-The `final_report.qmd` holds all of our causal inference code work and analysis.
-The `final_report.html` is a rendered version of this file.
+The `index.qmd` holds all of our causal inference code work and analysis.
+The `index.html` is a rendered version of this file.

 ## Code Dependencies
 The following packages should be installed into RStudio before running our files: